PrivateVPN Review: Quick Expert Summary

 I like PrivateVPN’s set-up guides, which are detailed and include videos, but the FAQs don’t have a lot of questions — I needed to use live chat or email to get most of my answers.

-I tested PrivateVPN’s live chat support multiple times, and each time I was connected to a support rep in under a minute.
+I tested PrivateVPN’s live chat support multiple times, and each time I was connected to a support rep in a few minutes.
 And the rep answered all of my questions quickly, accurately, and in a friendly and professional manner.
 PrivateVPN offers support in English, but I really like that live chat reps are able to answer your questions in almost any language with an automated translation tool.

 PrivateVPN’s customer support also efficiently handled my refund request.
 A support rep replied to my email in 30 minutes, was friendly, and didn’t pressure me to change my mind.
 I received my refund in just 9 hours (many VPNs refund your money in 2-5 days).